isume295/hello-rails-back-end/README.md

 # 📖 [Greetings ] <a name="about-project"></a>

-**MyGreeting-app** is a simple back end application that return an API random greetings, ruby on rails (backend)
+**MyGreeting-app** is a simple back-end application that returns an API random greetings, ruby on rails (backend)

 [Front-End Project](https://github.com/isume295/hello-react-front-end)